IuliaCiof1/.NET-Coffee-Shop-app/README.md

 # .NET-Coffee-Shop-app
-Application for managing a Coffee shop connected to a MS SQL Server database
+Windows Forms Application for managing a Coffee shop connected to a MS SQL Server database